brendmung/greyAPI/README.md

 # Grey API 🤖

-Hey there! 👋 Welcome to this random repo.
-This is just a place for me to share info about my API service that lets you access some cool AI models through a simple interface.
+"Wait, how did you even find this place?
+Got lost on GitHub?, or were you actually looking for this?
+Either way, welcome!
+I built this API service to give you easy access to some powerful AI models without all the boring stuff."

 ## What's This All About?